Congress, Obama playing with dynamite, CEOs say of "fiscal cliff"

 “If the last debt ceiling discussion was playing with fire, this time they’re playing with nitroglycerin,” Cote said in an interview.
 “If they go off the cliff, I think it would spark a recession that’s a lot bigger than economists think.
 Some think it would just be a small fire.
 I think it could turn into a conflagration.”

-A failure in Washington to solve the crisis by the year’s end could prompt major companies to curtail investment plans, said Duncan Niederauer, CEO of NYSE Euronext, operator of the New York Stock Exchange.
+A failure in Washington to solve the crisis by the year’s end could prompt major companies to curtail investment plans, said Duncan Niederauer, CEO of NYSE Euronext NYX.N, operator of the New York Stock Exchange.

 “We simply won’t be investing in the United States.
 We will be investing elsewhere where we have more certainty of the outcome,” Niederauer said in an interview.

-About a dozen top U.S. CEOs, including General Electric Co’s Jeff Immelt, Aetna Inc’s Mark Bertolini, American Express Co’s Ken Chenault and Dow Chemical Co’s Andrew Liveris are scheduled to meet with President Barack Obama on Wednesday to discuss the issue.
+About a dozen top U.S. CEOs, including General Electric Co’s (GE.N) Jeff Immelt, Aetna Inc’s (AET.N) Mark Bertolini, American Express Co’s (AXP.N) Ken Chenault and Dow Chemical Co’s DOW.N Andrew Liveris are scheduled to meet with President Barack Obama on Wednesday to discuss the issue.

 The four are members of “Fix the Debt,” an ad-hoc lobbying organization that this week launched an advertising campaign that advocates long-term debt reduction.